alexssh/react-hooks/README.md

 ## useAsync

 This hook helps to indicate the status of any async request.
-The hooks takes an async function as the first parameter and boolean as the second one to determine runtime immediately after rendering a component.
+The hooks takes an async function as the first parameter and a boolean value as the second one to determine runtime immediately after rendering a component.
 The hook returns the value, error, and status value.
 Possible values for status property are: `idle`, `pending`, `success`, `error`.

 ```js
 import { useAsync } from "react-hooks-framer"